top of page

 Children’s Legal Services of San Diego offers legal internships to second and third year law students who are interested in a juvenile dependency career and who are eligible for certification by the State Bar of California.
 Our internship experience includes training about legal foundations of dependency law and practical day-to-day practice.
 Interns receive an initial 12 hour training followed by on the job mentorship from experienced dependency attorneys.
 A legal internship at CLSSD offers law students the opportunity to work closely with their assigned intern supervising attorney, prepare cases, meet with clients, attend trainings, conduct legal research and, when possible, the opportunity to appear in court.

 Prior to the internship start date, interns are expected to apply to the State Bar for their certification.
 To be certified, the State Bar requires the student be taking or have taken Civil Procedure and Evidence.
-CLSSD does not reimburse for the State Bar’s fee to process the student’s certification application.
 More information about the State Bar of California’s Practical Training of Law Students (PTLS) available at https://www.calbar.ca.gov/admissions/special-admissions/practical-training-of-law-students

 Interns must be earning course credit or participating in a fellowship or community grant program.
 We are unable to accommodate volunteers.

-Internships are available for a minimum of 12 hours per week and a maximum of 32 hours per week.
+Internships are available for a minimum of 12 hours per week and a maximum of 24 hours per week.
+Internship hours will be determined by attorney availability for the semester.

 APPLICATION INSTRUCTIONS: